alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

     */5 * * * * ~/webapps/bmon_django/bmon/manage.py runscript main_cron > /dev/null 2>&1

-This cron job: \* creates calculated reading values and stores Internet weather data in the reading database every half hour, \* checks for active Alert Conditions every five minutes, \* creates a daily status line in the log file indicating how many sensor readings were stored in the database during the past day (viewable by browsing to ``<Domain URL>/show_log``), \* creates a backup of the main Django database every day, and \* creates a backup of the reading database every three days.
+This cron job:
+* creates calculated reading values and stores Internet weather data in the reading database every half hour
+* checks for active Alert Conditions every five minutes
+* creates a daily status line in the log file indicating how many sensor readings were stored in the database during the past day (viewable by browsing to ``<Domain URL>/show_log``)
+* creates a backup of the main Django database every day, and
+* creates a backup of the reading database every three days

 Redirecting HTTP to HTTPS
 -------------------------